As a young girl, I was the victim of human trafficking. Today, I own an Information

 A woman from the Masa…

 I am Myrna Y. Padilla, a proud woman of the Masa.
-I was born to the poorest of the poor in a small, undeveloped fishing village on an island in the Philippines in 1960.
+I was born to the poorest of the poor in a small, undeveloped fishing village on an island of bohol in the Philippines.

 I have only one picture of me and my family when I was a little girl.
 I will attach it to this post.
 We are standing in front of a small bamboo hut.
 The hut was my childhood home and located just a few meters away from the Bohol Sea.
 I am standing to the left of my mother and wearing one of the finest dresses I have ever owned.
 It was made with a mother's love from a flour bag bleached white.